 A French Bulldog is by nature playful, very lively, patient and very bright.
 However, you may sometimes find them very annoying and stubborn.
 You therefore need to train them on several behavioral aspects of proper living.
-The training of the French Bulldog may revolve around mannerisms such as how to be obedient to your commands, how to poop properly, not to unnecessarily bite people among other proper behavioral aspects of the dog.
+The training of an award winning French Bulldog like Emma vom Maegdeberg may revolve around mannerisms such as how to be obedient to your commands, how to poop properly, not to unnecessarily bite people among other proper behavioral aspects of the dog.
 Just like children, you also need to foster the behavior you want in your French Bulldog.

-Training French Bulldog puppies may not be easy.
+Training French Bulldog puppies may not be as easy as training champion toy poodles.
 One needs proper tips in order to succeed in doing it.
 Some of the tips needed to properly train the French Bulldog are explained below:

-Your instructions should be very clear and to the point.
+Your instructions should be very clear and to the point, especially if you got your dog from a rescue.
 Give leadership and let your French Bulldog know exactly what you expect as the behavior that is acceptable.
 This is done by ensuring you have a strong and commanding voice.
 However,to not lose your cool in the process of trying to foster the acceptable behavior.
 This means that you should not uncontrollably beat up the dog in case it misses a step.

 Where proper behavior is shown by the French Bulldog, give rewards and treats.
 This shows the dog what you expect and they can then follow exactly what you want.